nhsconnect/ITK3-FHIR-eDischarge/pages/explore/explore_medication.md

 		</tr>
 		<tr>
 			<td>Medication name</td>
-			<td>May be generic name or brand name (as appropriate).Mandatory medication name coded using a SNOMED CT/dm+d term where possible, allowing plain text for historical/patient reported items , extemporaneous preparations or those not registered in dm+d.
-Comment: e.g."Citalopram tab 20mg", "Trimethoprim"</td>
+			<td>May be generic name or brand name (as appropriate).
+Mandatory medication name coded using a SNOMED CT/dm+d term where possible, allowing plain text for historical/patient reported items , extemporaneous preparations or those not registered in dm+d.
+Comment: e.g. "Citalopram tab 20mg", "Trimethoprim"</td>
 			<td>1 only</td>
 			<td>M</td>
 			<td>Text and a SNOMED CT concept carried in the CodeableConcept of the FHIR element <b>MedicationStatement.medication[x].<br/>medicationReference.Medication.Name</b>.
 See <a href="build_medication_lists.html#medicationcode">medication.code</a> for further guidance.</td>
 		</tr>
 		<tr>
 			<td>Form</td>
-			<td>Form of the medicinal substance e.g capsules, tablets, liquid.
+			<td>Form of the medicinal substance e.g. capsules, tablets, liquid.
 Not normally required unless a specific form has been requested by the prescriber.
 Comment: e.g. "Modified Release Capsules"</td>
 			<td>0 to 1</td>
 			<td>O</td>
 			<td>Text and a SNOMED CT concept carried in the CodeableConcept of the FHIR element <b>MedicationStatement.medication[x].<br/>medicationReference.Medication.form</b>.
 See <a href="build_medication_lists.html#medicationform">medication.form</a> for further guidance.</td>
 		</tr>
 		<tr>
 			<td>Route</td>
 			<td>Medication administration description (oral, IM, IV, etc.): may include method of administration, (e.g., by infusion, via nebuliser, via NG tube).
 Optional medication route, using SNOMED CT terms where possible.
 Not generally applicable to product-based medication.
 Should not be used to specify a specific administration site, for which a separate archetype is used e.g. The Route is 'intraocular' the Site may be 'Left eye'.
 Comment: e.g. "Oral", "Intraocular".
 Note that this element supports multiple Routes to allow a choice to be specified by the prescriber</td>
 			<td>0 to many</td>
 			<td>O</td>
 			<td>Text and a SNOMED CT concept carried in the CodeableConcept of the FHIR element <b>MedicationStatement.dosage.route</b>.
 See <a  href="build_medication_lists.html#medicationstatementdosageroute">medicationStatement.dosage.route</a> for further guidance.</td>